Hair Pulling

 Prevalence & culture

 Light hair pulling is a common, often unremarked feature of intimacy, while deliberate, control-focused hair play is a recognisable element within BDSM and dominance dynamics.
 There is little dedicated research, so estimates are inferred from adjacent data and confidence is low.
-The closest anchor is Scorolli and colleagues' (2007) analysis of online fetish communities, in which hair-focused interest accounted for roughly 7% of body-part fetishes; surveys such as Lehmiller's (2018) found dominance-and-submission fantasies to be near-universal, the broader frame in which controlled hair-pulling sits.
+The closest anchor is Scorolli and colleagues' (2007) analysis of online fetish communities, in which hair accounted for roughly 7% of interest in body parts, ranking behind feet (about 47%) but ahead of muscles and above genitals or breasts as a focal cue.
+Surveys such as Lehmiller's (2018) found dominance-and-submission fantasies to be near-universal, the broader frame in which controlled hair-pulling sits.
 Mainstream lay coverage, such as popular "A–Z of kinks" guides, routinely lists it among the most accessible and widely practised light kinks.

 Safety, consent & law

 Between consenting adults it is legal and considered benign.
-Responsible practice emphasises gripping at the scalp rather than the ends to avoid pain or hair loss, explicit negotiation and safewords, and avoiding any pulling that affects the neck or breathing.
+Responsible practice emphasises gathering the hair in a whole hand and gripping at the scalp rather than the ends, since repeated hard pulling on a few strands can damage the hair shaft and scalp; explicit negotiation and safewords, because it is one of the gestures most often assumed rather than asked; and avoiding any pulling that wrenches the neck or affects breathing, which crosses into the far higher risks of choking.
 It is not a clinical disorder.

 - Scratching46/100Amychesis · Sensation & PainAmychesis is a consensual interest in arousal from scratching or being scratched with the fingernails, producing sharp surface sensation and sometimes temporary marks.
 A form of sensation play that links touch with intimacy and marking.46